AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/api-reference.md

 <InlineAlert variant="warning" slots="text"/>

-This is an Android only api and has been deprecated starting Mobile Core extension v2.0.0.
+This is an Android only API and has been deprecated starting in v2.0.0 of the Mobile Core extension.
 Use [registerExtensions](#registerExtensions) to register desired extensions and boot up the SDK for event processing.
 Calling `MobileCore.start()` API is no longer required when using `MobileCore.registerExtensions()`.

 The `start` API triggers Mobile Core to start event processing.
 This should be used after the desired set of extensions have been registered using `MobileCore.registerExtension()`  or `<EXTENSION_NAME>.registerExtension()`.
 A call to `start` will wait for any outstanding registrations to complete and then start event processing.
 You can use the callback to kickoff additional operations immediately after any operations kicked off during registration.
 This method should not be invoked more than once in your app.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="1"/>